 Transfer credits from other institutions are not currently accepted.

-In unusual circumstances, exceptions may be made to these criteria at the discretion of the Associate Vice President of Academic Affairs.
+In unusual circumstances, exceptions may be made to these criteria at the discretion of the Associate Provost of Academic Affairs.

 These and other CSU admissions requirements are subject to change as policies are revised and laws are amended.
 The CSU website www.calstate.edu is a good source of the most up-to-date information.

 The following are required for a complete application:

 - Application for Admission.
 The application can be accessed at https://www.csum.edu/industry/graduate-studies/admissions/forms.html.

 - $70 non-refundable application fee.
 Checks should be made payable to California State University, Maritime Academy.
 Credit cards are also accepted.